jaghaimo/stelnet/README.md

 ![Storage](https://github.com/jaghaimo/stelnet/raw/master/images/storage.gif)

-## Installation
+## Installation and Configuration

 This mod can be added to an existing playthrough - just enable it in the mod list and load the save.

-This mod can be removed from an existing playthrough - edit `data/config/settings.json` and set `stellicsUninstallMod` to `true`.
+This mod can be removed from an existing playthrough - edit `stelnet.hjson` and set `uninstallMod` to `true`.
 Then load the save, save the game, quit the game, and finally disable this mod in the mod list.

+To configure the mod edit [stelnet.hjson](stellnet.hjson).